Table of Contents:

-You won’t spend much time in the queues to the most important sights, like Church of the Holy Sepulchre or the Western Wall.
-The prices are lower and it’s easier to find a good accommodation in the winter time.
+You won’t spend much time in the queues to the most important sights, like the Church of the Holy Sepulchre or the Western Wall.
+The prices are lower and it’s easier to find good accommodation in the wintertime.

-That’s probably one of the most difficult question to answer!
+That’s probably one of the most difficult questions to answer!
 Israel is FULL of amazing places to visit.
 It’s really hard to choose the best of them.
 Some of the tourist sights that you simply can’t miss are:

 - Dead Sea